jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 88 mph is equivalent to 141.622 kph.
 ```

-"141.622 kilometers per hour!" doesn't quite have the same ring to it as "88 miles per hour!" does it.
+"*141.622 kilometers per hour!*" doesn't quite have the same ring to it as "*88 miles per hour!*" does it.

 ### Header files

 When dealing with larger programs and larger classes it becomes necessary to split the code over multiple files.
 Classes are declared in a **header file** which usually have the extension `.hpp` (this isn't a requirement but has become standard practice in C++ programming).
 The methods of a class are then defined in a separate source files which have the extension `.cpp`.

-Lets create a header file for our `Car` class.
+Let's create a header file for our `Car` class.
+Depending on the IDE you are using you will need to do the following.

 ---
 #### Visual Studio